Battle of Antietam: Hooker and Hood attack

+Mansfield and Sedgwick

 Hooker's men had also paid heavily but without achieving their objectives.
 After two hours and 2,500 casualties, they were back where they started.
 The Cornfield, an area about 250 yd deep and 400 yd wide, was a scene of indescribable destruction.
 It was estimated that the Cornfield changed hands no fewer than 15 times in the course of the morning.
 Maj.
 Rufus Dawes, who assumed command of Iron Brigade's 6th Wisconsin Regiment during the battle, later compared the fighting around the Hagerstown Turnpike with the stone wall at Fredericksburg, Spotsylvania's "Bloody Angle", and the slaughter pen of Cold Harbor, insisting that "the Antietam Turnpike surpassed them all in manifest evidence of slaughter."
-Hooker called for support from the 7,200 men of Mansfield's XII Corps.
+Hooker was reinforced by the 7,200 infantrymen of Mansfield's XII Corps, which had been held in a loosely defined reserve role.

 Half of Mansfield's men were raw recruits, and Mansfield was also inexperienced, having taken command only two days before.
 Although he was a veteran of 40 years' service, he had never led large numbers of soldiers in combat.
 Concerned that his men would bolt under fire, he marched them in a formation that was known as "column of companies, closed in mass," a bunched-up formation in which a regiment was arrayed ten ranks deep instead of the normal two.
 As his men entered the East Woods, they presented an excellent artillery target, "almost as good a target as a barn."
 Mansfield himself was shot in the chest and died the next day.
 Alpheus Williams assumed temporary command of the XII Corps.

 The new recruits of Mansfield's 1st Division made no progress against Hood's line, which was reinforced by brigades of D. H. Hill's division under Colquitt and McRae.
 The 2nd Division of the XII Corps, under George Sears Greene, however, broke through McRae's men, who fled under the mistaken belief that they were about to be trapped by a flanking attack.
 This breach of the line forced Hood and his men, outnumbered, to regroup in the West Woods, where they had started the day.
-Greene was able to reach the Dunker Church, Hooker's original objective, and drove off Stephen Lee's batteries.
-Federal forces held most of the ground to the east of the turnpike.
+Greene was able to reach the vicinity of Dunker Church, and drove off Stephen Lee's batteries.

-Hooker attempted to gather the scattered remnants of his I Corps to continue the assault, but a Confederate sharpshooter spotted the general's conspicuous white horse and shot Hooker through the foot.
-Command of his I Corps fell to General Meade, since Hooker's senior subordinate, James B. Ricketts, had also been wounded.
-But with Hooker removed from the field, there was no general left with the authority to rally the men of the I and XII Corps.
-Greene's men came under heavy fire from the West Woods and withdrew from the Dunker Church.
+Hooker attempted to coordinate the assault, but a Confederate sharpshooter spotted the general and his white horse and shot Hooker through the foot.
+Command of his I Corps was assigned to Meade by Hooker.
+Ricketts had seniority over Meade, but McClellan backed Hooker's decision to place Meade in command of the corps.
+With Hooker removed from the field, there was no general left with the authority to coordinate the remaining troops on the field.